mosn/pkg/README.md

-# pkg
+# Common MOSN Packages

-Common packages used by other repos.
+Common utility packages leveraged by other repos.